Department of Agriculture

 Click here to view the Arkansas Forestry Board of Commissioners

 The mission of the Livestock and Poultry Commission is to control, suppress, and eradicate livestock and poultry diseases and pests; supervise livestock and poultry sanitary work in the state.

 Click here to view the Arkansas Livestock and Poultry Board of Commissioners.

 The purpose of the Arkansas Milk Stabilization Board is to take actions to assure the continued viability of dairy farming in the state; assure consumers of an adequate, local supply of milk; encourage increased production to meet the state’s need for quality milk.

 The Board consists of five members; two members actively engaged in dairy farming, one Arkansas consumer, one Arkansas milk processor, and one Arkansas retailer.
-The current members are Vice Chairman William Anglin, Secretary/Treasurer Michael Flagg, Griffin Golloher, David Hendrix and Fredrick Simon.
+The current members are Vice Chairman William Anglin, Secretary/Treasurer Michael Flagg, Griffin Golloher, Van Morley and Fredrick Simon.

 The Commission establishes policy and makes funding and regulatory decisions relative to soil conservation, nutrient management, water rights, dam safety and water resources planning and development.

 The Arkansas Natural Resources Commission is composed of nine members appointed by the Governor and confirmed by the Senate.
 The members serve staggered seven-year terms of office.
 Each of Arkansas's four congressional districts is represented by two commissioners with the ninth commissioner holding an at-large position.

 The purpose of the Seed Arbitration Committee is to assist agricultural seed buyers and agricultural seed dealers or labelers in determining the facts relating to matters alleged in complaints made by buyers against dealers or labelers.
 The committee may make rules and regulations to carry out the purposes of this act.